Trump starts withdrawal of U.S. forces from Syria, claims victory

 U.S. commanders on the ground, who have developed strong ties to SDF leaders, had voiced concerns about what a fast withdrawal would mean for the U.S-backed forces and were surprised by the decision, U.S. officials told Reuters, speaking on condition of anonymity.

-"We have started returning United States troops home as we transition to the next phase of this campaign," White House spokeswoman Sarah Sanders said in a statement issued after Trump tweeted that "We have defeated ISIS in Syria, my only reason for being there."
+But Trump said that he considered the mission in Syria over given Islamic State territorial losses.

 Trump's predecessor, Barack Obama, was slow to get involved in Syria's civil war, fearing being dragged into another open-ended foreign conflict like the one in Afghanistan.
-Hundreds of thousands of people have been killed and displaced in Syria, around half its pre-war 22 million population.
+Hundreds of thousands of people have been killed in the conflict, which has displaced around half of Syria's pre-war 22 million population.

 But in a campaign to defeat Islamic State in Syria, Obama ordered air strikes from September 2014 and then troops into the country the following year.